gematik/techblog/_posts/2025-12-09-rmi-migration--preventing-legacy.markdown

 \- Low risk of introducing new defects in unrelated components

-The Example from Implementation demonstrates this principle---the REST endpoint replaces RMI communication while maintaining identical functionality for the card terminal operations.
+The Example from Implementation demonstrates this principle, i.e., the REST endpoint replaces RMI communication while maintaining identical functionality for the card terminal operations.
 The "gem-cards" interface and business logic remain consistent.